 2019 New Instructional/New Initiatives (NINI Grants) Funding will focus on Inclusive Teaching/Innovative Teaching and will be available to LSA Faculty and Lecturers to foster student success through inclusive teaching practices and innovative teaching methods.
 Application Deadline: February 25, 2019

 Over the past five years, an average of five proposals have been funded per year, at an average annual level of $45,000 per proposal.
 NINI grant proposals should seek to improve teaching and learning in the College through an innovative use of information technology.

 NINI Grants may be used to fund:

-- Hourly wages for graduate media assistants or other project participants
+- Hourly wages for graduate media assistants, undergrad assistants, or other project participants

 - Costs for digitizing images and texts

 - Fees for access to databases